 Lifecycle Stage and Lead Management in HubSpot and Salesforce

-The symptoms are predictable: leads sitting in "MQL" status for months with no follow-up, SDRs pinging AEs on Slack to hand off meetings, attribution reports that contradict each other depending on which dashboard you pull, and a general sense that "the CRM doesn't work."
+Leads sitting in "MQL" status for months with no follow-up.
+SDRs pinging AEs on Slack to hand off meetings.
+Attribution reports that contradict each other depending on which dashboard you pull.
+A general sense that "the CRM doesn't work."

 The CRM works fine.
 The operating logic behind it was never built.

-For leadership: Before spending a dollar on automation or tooling, your sales, marketing, and RevOps leaders need to agree on what each stage represents.
-Without this agreement, every downstream report, including your pipeline forecast, is built on undefined terms.
+Before spending a dollar on automation or tooling, sales, marketing, and RevOps leaders need to agree on what each stage represents.
+Without this agreement, every downstream report, including the pipeline forecast, is built on undefined terms.

 The first step isn't a workflow or an automation, it's an alignment meeting.
 Sales, marketing, and RevOps need to agree on what each lifecycle stage represents in terms of buyer behavior, not internal activity.